FadingWinds/Interactive-Lab-Hub/Lab 2/README.md

 Labs are due on Mondays.
 Make sure this page is linked to on your main class hub page.

-**Note: I'm having issues with Lab Prep so will finish Part1 later.
-Sorry!**

 ## Part A.
 ## Connect to your Pi
 Just like you did in the lab prep, ssh on to your pi.
 Once there create a python environment.